What is Restless Leg Syndrome and Why It’s a Problem

 Restless leg syndrome (RLS) disorder (caused by nervous system) that causes uncomfortable feelings in your legs (and other extremities) during the night.
 RLS usually causes enough discomfort to interfere with sleep (causing sleep deprivation) and so it is considered a sleep disorder as well.

 Because it causes you to wake up to relieve the discomfort, the primary risk associated with restless leg syndrome is sleep deprivation, as RLS causes you to wake up and move your leg to ease the discomfort.
 It’s kind of a vicious cycle, as the sleep deprivation may in turn also worsen your symptoms.

 Indirectly, another risk for people with mild or intermittent RLS is that it will go undetected or misdiagnosed.
 The problem here may be mild but chronic sleep deprivation.

-When the discomfort is enough to keep you up or wake you up, it is considered a sleeping disorder.
 Some of the symptoms include feeling the following on your legs at night:

 - Aching, throbbing, or burning

 - Cramping (especially in calves)

 - Buzzing or vibrating feelings

 - Itchy feeling